Lenthal History, Family Crest & Coats of Arms

 Early History of the Lenthal family

-Another 189 words (14 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lenthal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lenthal research.
+Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lenthal History in all our PDF Extended History products and printed products wherever possible.

 Lenthal Spelling Variations